The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: Introduction

-In Section~\ref{section-protocol}, we are going to explain that Bub's protocol has a two-way quantum channel, in other words, a quantum channel from Alice to Bob and that from Bob to Alice.
-Strictly speaking, for a two-way quantum key distribution system, there are mainly two attack strategies.
-The first one is taking arbitrarily attacks on each quantum channel, which we name the one-mode attack.
-The second one is taking an entangled joint attack, specifically two interactive measurements on the qubit travelling there and back between Alice and Bob, where Eve employs quantum correlations in both quantum channels, which we name the two-mode attack.
-In the current paper, we focus on the one-mode attack.
+In Sec.~\ref{section-protocol}, we are going to explain that Bub's protocol has a two-way quantum channel, that is to say, a quantum transmission from Alice to Bob and that from Bob to Alice.
+Because of this circumstance, we can divide Eve's strategies into two groups, one-way and two-way attacks.
+In the present paper, we investigate the following four attacks: a one-way intercept/resend attack, a two-way intercept/resend attack, a one-way translucent attack, and a two-way translucent attack.

-Moreover, for the sake of simplicity, when we examine the intercept/resend attack, we consider the eavesdropping only on the quantum channel that transmits the qubit from Alice to Bob.
-By contrast, in the case where we study the collective attack, we discuss the eavesdropping only on the quantum channel through which the qubit travels from Bob to Alice.
-Because the current paper is the first step in investigating the security of Bub's protocol, we choose these attack strategies over others.
+Here, we pay attention to the fact that there are two different two-way intercept/resend attacks rigorously.
+The first one is that Eve eavesdrops on each of quantum channels of the opposite directions between Alice and Bob independently.
+In this strategy, Eve can utilize a classical correlation between two measurements obtained on the transmitted qubit's travels from Alice to Bob and back again.
+To make this attack, Eve only has to perform strong projective measurements twice on the transmitted qubit and does not need to prepare her own auxiliary qubits.

+The second one is taking an entangled joint attack, specifically two interactive measurements on the qubit flying there and back.
+In this strategy, Eve can employ a quantum correlation between the two outputs of observations.
+To carry out this attack, Eve has to make her auxiliary qubits ready for interaction with the two-way quantum channel.
+However, this process is equivalent to the two-way translucent attack.
+Hence, for the two-way intercept/resend attack, we consider only the classical correlation between the two projective measurements of the qubit flying there and back again.

+The most sophisticated strategy Eve can make is the coherent attack.
+In this attack, Eve lets her quantum probe interact with multiple qubits the legitimate users send and receive, keeps her probe until she learns Alice and Bob's public announcement about the error correction and the privacy amplification method, and finally observes her probe according to the information disclosed by the legitimate users.
+In the present paper, we do not consider the coherent attack.
+This topic has to be investigated in the future.

-Here, we mention some preceding studies.
-Yoshida, Miyadera, and Imai derived trade-off inequalities indicating that an increase of Eve's information gain caused a rise of Alice and Bob's detection rate for Eve's illegal acts during slightly modified Bub's quantum key distribution protocol \cite{Yoshida2010}.
+Here, we mention some previous studies.
+Yoshida {\it et al}. derived trade-off inequalities indicating that an increase of Eve's information gain caused a rise of Alice and Bob's detection rate for Eve's illegal acts during slightly modified Bub's quantum key distribution protocol \cite{Yoshida2010}.
 In the protocol, they did not divide the sequence of the transmissions into particular subsequences as Bub's original protocol does, but chose transmitted qubits at random for monitoring Eve's malicious acts.